lilyszhang/playlist-viz/README.md

 6. Copy paste the output and put it into a new file titled `songs.json`

-7. In the [Spotify Web Console](https://beta.developer.spotify.com/console/get-audio-features-several-tracks/), navigate to Tracks > Get Audio Features for Several Tracks and enter the song ids.

-8. Copy paste the output and save it to a file titled `features.json`.

 ### Getting Song Features

 1. Open the file titled `tinker_starter.py`.